Vladimir Stavsky: Head of the Union of Writers

+World War II and death

 As World War II broke out, Stavsky relinquished his posts and, as a war correspondent, went first to Mongolia then to the Finnish War (where he was heavily injured), the Western and the Kalinin Fronts.
 Stavsky, the only Soviet author to have received two Orders of the Red Banner before 1941, was lauded for bravery by colleagues.
 In November 1943, accompanying the Red Army sniper Klavdia Ivanova, he entered the neutral zone nearby Nevel in Pskov region, where he was killed.

 Vladimir Petrovich Stavsky is interred in Velikiye Luki, where one of the streets bears his name.